Create new questions and guidelines in the conversation guide

 Example Question: "Ask if the caller is already a customer with us."

-For open questions where the answer is not predictable.
+For open questions where the answer is unpredictable.

-Example Question: "What is the exact description of the error?"
+Example Question: "What is the exact error description?"

-Error description: The heater in the living room is no longer getting warm.
+Error Description: The heating in the living room is no longer warming up.

 Selection (Single or Multiple Choice)

-When the caller should select from a list you provided.
+If the caller is to select from a list you provide.

-Example Question: "Ask whether it concerns service A, B, or C."
+Example Question: "Ask if it concerns service A, B, or C."

 Interest: Service A